simp/simp-core/spec/acceptance/suites/README.md

 #### yum repositories enabled

-This test enables SIMP 6_X and SIMP 6_X_Dependencies repositories.
-It explicitly does not enable the EPEL or Puppet repositories, as the test expects the EPEL and Puppet RPMs required for SIMP to be available in the SIMP 6_X_Dependencies repository.
+This test enables SIMP 6 (simp-community-simp) and SIMP 6 dependencies (simp-community-epel, simp-community-puppet, simp-community-postgresql) repositories.
+It explicitly does not enable the EPEL or Puppet repositories, as the test expects the EPEL and Puppet RPMs required for SIMP to be available in the corresponding SIMP 6 dependencies repositories.

 #### puppetserver installation